Open the Door to Animal-Assisted Therapy Services

 - What are the traits of an animal who qualifies as a therapy animal?

 Reflect on the importance of services for people with disabilities or experiencing anxiety or loneliness in the community.
 What can you do to get involved?
 Your voice and time matter.
 The resources below can help you plan a project.

 The best service-learning projects guide us to gain and use knowledge, are led by youth voice and passion, address a need, and develop connections with local resources over time.

 Learning to Give Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Neuro and Physical Diversity toolkit.
-These lessons called No Boundaries guide learners to identify differences as strengths.
+This lesson called No Boundaries guides learners to identify differences as strengths.

-Learning to Give Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Learning to Give Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Young people can make an Advocacy Poster to raise awareness of the emotional and social needs of young people.